dstein64/recrun/README.md

 ======

 recrun is an acronym that stands for *retain essential content, remove unwanted noise*.
+It presents article web pages in a format optimized for reading.

 To use recrun, install the extension, navigate to an article web page, and click the eyeglasses icon in the Chrome toolbar (there is an arrow pointing